Starbucks moves Ethos water bottling out of drought-hit California

 The Seattle-based coffee chain also is looking for a new source and supplier for its West Coast Ethos Water distribution.

-The announcement comes a week after the magazine Mother Jones published a report showing that Ethos Water was sourced in areas deemed to be in "exceptional drought."
+The announcement comes a week after Mother Jones published a story showing that Starbucks' Ethos Water was sourced in areas deemed to be in "exceptional drought."

-Starbucks bought privately held Ethos Brands LLC for $8 million in April 2005.
-It does not break out sales for Ethos.
+Starbucks bought privately held Ethos Brands LLC for $8 million in April.
+It does not break out sales.

-Starbucks says its California cafes have cut their water use by 26 percent since 2008.
+Starbucks also says its California cafes have cut their water use by 26 percent since 2008.

-Several other large bottled water sellers source water from California, among which are Coca-Cola Co's Dasani brand and PepsiCo Inc's Aquafina.

-Coca-Cola's California facilities no longer use water for things like truck washing and landscaping, spokeswoman Nancy Limon said in an email.